InformaticsMatters/docker-tomcat/README.md

 The core Dockerfile have names like Dockerfile-tomcat80-jre8.
 An alternative Dockerfiles that leaves the default Tomcat apps in place is also present and can be used.

-## Docker Hub images
+## Source code and image locations

-The core minimal images are automatically built on Docker Hub and can be found [here](https://hub.docker.com/r/informaticsmatters/tomcat/).
+Source code can be found on GitHub: https://github.com/InformaticsMatters/docker-tomcat Docker images are automatically built on Docker Hub: https://hub.docker.com/r/informaticsmatters/tomcat/